Downtown Campus Building Facts

 - 55 four-bedroom apartments (220 beds total)

 - All floors are accessible by stairs and an elevator; each floor has a laundry room

 - The apartments are continuously ventilated with warm air in cold weather and cool outside air in warm weather

-- There will be at least one fully handicapped accessible apartment on each floor
+- There is one fully handicapped accessible apartment on each floor

 - All apartments provide wireless access to the internetAll apartments are fully furnished